 While you may already have a substantial amount of equity in your home, lenders are taking an additional risk if you are allowed to “tap into” that equity given the potential for mini price fluctuations and bubbles.
 The lender also wants to ensure you still have skin in the game.
 If you purchase a home with the immediate intention of taking cash out to recoup your down payment, you are in essence purchasing the home with zero down.
 The rate of default increases as the borrower puts less of their own money into the home.

 Are you looking to refinance your home or take out a new mortgage?

 Sammamish Mortgage can help.
 We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.